Training for Today's Law Enforcement Officers

 Act 165 Waivers (Please contact MPOETC for partial waiver information)

-Attention former Federal Law Enforcement and Military Police Officers:
+Attention former Federal Law Enforcement, Military Police and out of state Officers:

-Pennsylvania passed Act 165 of 2012 which, amongst other things, allows former Federal Law Enforcement Officers (FLEO) and former Military Police (MP) officers to obtain a waiver to a sizable portion of the Act 120 772-hour Basic Municipal Police Officer Training Program.
+Pennsylvania passed Act 165 of 2012 which, amongst other things, allows former Federal Law Enforcement Officers (FLEO), former Military Police (MP) and out of state officers to obtain a waiver to a sizable portion of the Act 120 772-hour Basic Municipal Police Officer Training Program.
 MPOETC has asked existing PA Municipal Police Officer Training Academies to provide these training courses.
 Westmoreland has agreed to provide this training.

 To obtain a waiver, the applicant must take a placement test with MPOETC.

-Once a waiver is approved by the Municipal Police Officer Training and Education Commission (MPOETC), the former FLEO or MP attends an abbreviated training course.
+Once a waiver is approved by the Municipal Police Officer Training and Education Commission (MPOETC), the former FLEO, MP or out of state officer attends an abbreviated training course.
 Upon successful completion of the course and the state certification examination, these former FLEO’s and MP’s become certifiable as municipal police officers in the state of Pennsylvania.
 The MPOETC has developed an abbreviated Partial Waiver Course specific to this FLEO/MP waiver.
 The MPOETC may determine that additional training is required in HAZMAT, EVOC, Firearms, First Aid and CPR.

 You may download these forms by clicking on the links below.
 Please view them in the order in which they are found below.